haskell/core-libraries-committee/guides/export-lifta2-prelude.md

 However, the breakage is of limited scope.
-An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/50#issuecomment-1141704595)) showed that none of the packages that sucessfully pass dependency resolution on Stackage (`nightly-2022-03-20`) break with this change.
+An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/50#issuecomment-1141704595)) showed that none of the packages that sucessfully pass dependency resolution on Stackage `nightly-2022-03-20` break with this change.

+With a newer stackage nightly, `pandoc` breaks, and a patch has already been [submitted][pandoc-patch].

 The migration policy for this change is backward-compatible: you can migrate already and still retain compatibility with existing GHCs.
 Because of this, CLC suggests applying patches at your earliest convenience.
+You can also refer to the [`pandoc` patch][pandoc-patch] as an example.

 0. To avoid ambiguity errors with your own versions of `liftA2`, we recommend qualifying the usages of your version.